-FLG: Hello, all, and hello, Vaila, thank you so much for joining me as we explore Patient Perspectives, and the impact genomics is having in patient and family lives.
-Before we begin, Vaila, if you could introduce yourself and tell us a little bit about you and your family.
+FLG: Hello, all, and hello Vaila, thank you so much for joining me as we explore Patient Perspectives, and the impact genomics is having in patient and family lives.
+Before we begin, Vaila, if you could introduce yourself and tell us a little about you and your family.

 Vaila: Hi there, I’m Vaila Morrison – mum of two.
-My oldest child, Eilidh, is 10 and she has a rare condition, and my youngest son is 7, Elliot.
+My oldest child, Eilidh, is 10 and she has a rare condition, and my youngest is my 7 year old son, Elliot.
 I live near Cambridge with my husband and the kids.

 FLG: Your daughter was diagnosed with KAT6A syndrome.
 Would you be able to explain what this condition is?